 I wasn’t yet a baby sleep consultant when my daughter was born.
-I was an excited new mom who was ready to care for my adorable newborn 24/7.
-Of course, I knew that I would be “tired” in the first few weeks from breastfeeding on-demand, changing lots of diapers, and feeding my newborn at night.
+I was an excited new mom ready to care for my adorable newborn 24/7.
+Of course, I knew I would be “tired” in the first few weeks from breastfeeding on-demand, changing lots of diapers, and feeding my newborn at night.
 I had heard about colic and “the witching hour.”
-But I didn’t really worry much because I knew it would all just work out.
+But I didn’t worry much because I knew it would all just work out.

 I became a baby sleep consultant because overcoming sleep deprivation and postpartum depression with my first baby inspired me to help other exhausted moms.
 Over the years of helping thousands of families, I’ve discovered easy ways that parents can get as much sleep as possible with a newborn at home.

-10 Tips For Helping Newborns Sleep Well
+10 Tips for Helping Newborns Sleep Well

 Tip #1: Swaddle your newborn for sleep.

 It can be tricky figuring out how to wrap your baby up like a burrito with a loose blanket.
-So save yourself the trouble and instead get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
+So save yourself the trouble and get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
 Swaddling your newborn for sleep can be the difference between them waking every 30 minutes all night or getting a stretch of a few hours!
-See our favorite swaddles here.
+See our favorite swaddles.

 Tip #2: Invest in a baby carrier.

 Wearing my babies gave them the closeness they needed on fussy days when they wouldn’t nap without me.
 It also allowed me to get things done around the house (or go outside for a walk).
 Win-Win!
 There’s a reason my husband and I referred to our baby carrier as “The Tranquilizer.”
 It worked so well!
-Don’t skip out on investing in a good baby carrier (I love the Ergo).
+Don’t skip investing in a good baby carrier (I love the Ergo).

 Tip #3: Use white noise.